Hurak Logo

 • Engineering Control: (local exhaust ventilation or enclosed systems)

-• Administrative Controls: limit the amount of time an employee is exposed to a hazard and/or allow for job rotation so that employees do not have long-term exposure to any one risk.
-Administrative controls also include providing training to employees about the process of controlling a hazard.
+• Administrative Controls: limit the time an employee is exposed to a hazard and allow job rotation so that employees do not have long-term exposure to any one risk.
+Administrative controls also include providing employees with training on the process for controlling a hazard.

-Before you rely on PPE alone, you should check the other controls in the hierarchy.
-For example, you might change to a non-solvent-based cleaning product before you put your employees at risk by using respirators.
+Before you rely solely on PPE, you should check the other controls in the hierarchy.
+For example, you might switch to a non-solvent-based cleaning product before putting your employees at risk by requiring them to wear respirators.

 Step 4: Implement the controls